Synthesized-Infinity/Whatsapp-Botto-Xre/README.md

 ```SH
 npm start
 ```
 Running the above command will start the bot.
+To authenticate scan the QR which shows up in the terminal or the link which is logged when the QR event fires using the WA-Web Scanner on your WhatsApp.
 Now you're on your own.
 Good Luck!

 ## Contribution